 Editor’s Note: Need to know how each member of your team is performing?
 With the Sales Rep Performance dashboard, you’ll have all the data you need to understand their performance and create individual training plans to help each rep operate at top performance.

-Results goals are the other side of the coin, engaging reps by leaving the methods open in favor of increasing one or more metrics.
-While outcomes can be difficult to nail down to a specific number, the incentive to reach those goals can affect input.
+Results-based SMART sales goals are the other side of the coin, engaging reps by leaving the methods open in favor of increasing one or more metrics.
+While outcomes can be challenging to nail down to a specific number, the incentive to reach those goals can affect input.

 One of the most telling metrics for Andrei Vasilescu of DontPayFull is Incoming Inquiry, calling it the most effective SMART goal for any sales team.
 “After hours of hard work and efforts of any sales team, if none of your target customers contact your business, you need to reconstruct your sales team or strategy.
-A person who makes an inquiry about your products or services through email, text message or phone call, is supposed to be your possible customer.
+A person who asks about your products or services through email, text message, or phone call is supposed to be your possible customer.
 And that incoming inquiry confirms the initial success of your sales team.”

 Jonathan Aufray of Growth Hackers calls Win rate “The SMART goal to focus on to increase sales.”
 Aufray says, “You want to decrease the number of sales leads you have to contact to close a deal.
 By increasing your win rate, you will be more efficient and find what’s working and what’s not working to convert a lead into a sale.
 You will learn the processes, psychology, and techniques to close more sales so your sales numbers will keep increasing.”

 Looking at the hard numbers helps Aristide Basque of SH1FT keep the margins high, and recommends Lead to revenue ratio as a key metric for doing so, “because you know how much a lead cost you and you can then calculate the profit you make which is all that matters.”